gokyuzugokturk/igotek-nock-prover/README.md

 * This miner works at HiveOS !
 * There is another release for Vast.ai
-* Check xxx for Vast.ai release.
+* Check [vast.ai](https://github.com/gokyuzugokturk/igotek-nock-prover-vast.ai) for Vast.ai release.
-*